nexus-xyz/nexus-cli/README.md

 ```

 This will:
-1. Download and install the latest precompiled binary for your platform
+1. Download and install the latest precompiled binary for your platform.
-2. Prompt you to accept the Terms of Use
+2. Prompt you to accept the Terms of Use.
-3. Start the CLI in interactive mode
+3. Start the CLI in interactive mode.

+The exact installation script is viewable [here](./public/install.sh).

-### Non-Interactive Installation
+#### Non-Interactive Installation

 For automated installations (e.g., in CI):